 Linn von Engelbrechten

-Linn holds a Master of Public Policy from the Hertie School in Berlin with a specialisation in policy analysis and a Bachelor’s degree in economics from Maastricht University including a stay at Singapore Management University.
+Linn holds a Master of Public Policy from the Hertie School in Berlin specialising in policy analysis and a Bachelor’s degree in economics from Maastricht University including a stay at Singapore Management University.

 As a native German speaker, she is also fluent in English and has a basic knowledge of Spanish.